niklasbuschmann/contrast/README.md

 layout: page
 ---

+This is my fork of the theme.
+Many changes have been made and I need to update this page to credit the people.

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.